atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

 Using this approach will restore the full dataset as part of the Helm install process.

+## Crowd

+### LoadBalancer service type
+If a kubernetes environment has multiple cluster nodes and `loadBalancer` is used for Crowd `service.type`, Crowd pods may receive client requests from different cluster node ip address.
+This will cause a session expiry in the client browser.
+You can resolve it by unticking "Require consistent client IP address" in Session configuration.
 ## Platform limitations
 These configurations are explicitly not supported, and the Helm charts don’t work without modifications in these environments: